ebzzry/ebzzry.github.io/src/en/reflections.md

 - Unless we will have the boldness and audacity to drive them away, our greatest fears will not leave us.
-If, however, they are there to stay, then we should have the strength and courage to tame them.<br>
+However, they are here to stay, then we should have the strength and courage to tame them.<br>